Myztiko

 Myztiko "El de las Melodías Locas", is a Canadian music producer.
 His journey into the world of music began when he was discovered by Raphy Pina of Pina Records, Myztiko quickly rose to prominence and became a pivotal part of Pina's 'Nuevo Dream Team.'

 One of his career-defining moments was working on R.K.M & Ken-Y's album 'Masterpiece' with the Mambo Kingz and Los Magnificos.
-This project showcased his exceptional talent and marked a significant milestone in his career.
+This project marked a significant milestone in his career.

 In 2023, Myztiko gained further recognition for producing the hit song 'Menthol,' a collaboration with Gio Bulla and Los Audio Kimikos.
 This track captivated audiences worldwide and solidified his reputation as a trailblazing producer.

 Myztiko's musical journey has been punctuated by collaborations with some of the biggest names in the reggaeton industry.
 He worked with artists like Plan B, Chencho Corleone, Natti Natasha, J Balvin, Nicky Jam, Jacob Forever, Arcangel, Daddy Yankee, De La Ghetto, Farina, R.K.M & Ken-Y, Cruzito, Tony Dize, Jowell y Randy, and even the legendary Nelly Furtado.